rhyslwells/Data-Archive/content/categories/data-engineering/Bagging.md

 ### How Bagging Works:

-1. **[[Bootstrap Sampling]]**: Bagging involves creating multiple subsets of the training data by [[Sampling]] with replacement.
+1. **[[Bootstrap Sampling]]**: Bagging involves creating multiple subsets of the training data by [[Resampling]] with replacement.
 This means that each subset, or "bootstrap sample," is drawn randomly from the original dataset, and some data points may appear multiple times in a subset while others may not appear at all.

 2. **Parallel Training**: Each bootstrap sample is used to train a separate instance of the same base learning algorithm.
 These models are trained independently and in parallel, which makes bagging computationally efficient.